Step 5: Final Assessment

-The final thesis is the capstone work of your academic career.
-It will be the final product of your time in MBA program.
-This is your opportunity as a graduate student to apply everything you have studied during and leading up to graduate school and contribute to the academic and industrial communities.
+The final assessment is the capstone work of your academic career.
+It will be the final product of your time in the MBA program.
+This is your opportunity as a graduate student to apply everything you have studied and leading up to graduate from the school and contribute to the academic and industrial communities.
 It is the outcome of an independent process of reviewing, questioning and synthesizing existing knowledge, systematically collecting and analyzing data and information, and making appropriate recommendations.
-It is an independent study, coached by a professional staff member.
+It is an independent study, coached by a professional supervisor member.

 There are 3 options to complete your graduation mission:

 - Academic Research Paper (Master Thesis): The thesis is an empirical study using a theoretical framework and a solid methodology.
 The thesis must connect with a practical or conceptual topic in an area treated by an MSM specialization course.
 Alternatively, the thesis may integrate several areas of knowledge dealt with in the MBA courses.
 It is the outcome of an independent but supervised process of reviewing, questioning and synthesizing existing knowledge; systematically collecting and analyzing data in order to contribute to extant knowledge and draft appropriate recommendations.

 - Consultancy Project: The consultancy project gives the opportunity to research real organizational issues with an eye to forming concrete recommendations.
 These projects typically take a more functional approach, focusing on specific activities within the organization.
 Conclusions and recommendations are in terms of identifying where problems lie and developing solutions to these problems.
 It is essential that participants consider at least two functional areas in their study and that (s)he makes a clear link to the organization’s strategy.